d-strobel/terraform-provider-windows/docs/index.md

 ### Optional

+~> **Important** Exactly one of 'winrm' or 'ssh' must be set for the provider to connect to a Windows target system.

 - `ssh` (Attributes) Define the SSH connection parameters.
-Exactly one of 'winrm' or 'ssh' must be set for the provider to connect to a Windows target system.
 Define an empty 'ssh' attribute if you wish to use the environment variables. (see [below for nested schema](#nestedatt--ssh))
 - `winrm` (Attributes) Define the WinRM connection parameters.
-Exactly one of 'winrm' or 'ssh' must be set for the provider to connect to a Windows target system.
 Define an empty 'winrm' attribute if you wish to use the environment variables. (see [below for nested schema](#nestedatt--winrm))

 <a id="nestedatt--ssh"></a>
 ### Nested Schema for `ssh`